Drawing textures with Paper

 Using all of these techniques I was able to create a variety of backdrops for the portraits in my PaperFaces Project.
 Below are a few finished pieces to show what is possible by varying the color and composition.

-In the next part I’ll share my skin tone cheat sheets that serve as a starting point for my PaperFaces portraits.
-Learn how I use shape, color, and the watercolor brush to enhance the realism of a portrait with little effort.
+In my next Mastering Paper tutorial I’ll share my skin tone cheat sheets I use for painting PaperFaces portraits.
+And demonstrate how I use shape, color, and Paper’s watercolor brush to enhance the realism of a portrait with little effort.